Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Introduction

 In this work, we study a similar model in the case in which the degrees of freedom are classical spin vectors $\bS_{i}$.
-The continuous nature of the degrees of freedom allows us to study the possibility of a vitrification transition from a dynamical analysis.
+The continuous nature of the degrees of freedom allows us to study the possibility of a vitrification transition from a dynamical analysis, based on a continuous Langevin equation.
 In the main part of the work, we derive a solution of the model, exact in the limit $d \to \infty$, including the possibility of anisotropy.
 Eventually, we apply the results to a special case: an isotropic model with $f(x) = J(x^{2} - 1)$, $J < 0$.
 After separation of the hypercubic lattice into sublattices, this model is equivalent to two decoupled Heisenberg models on the fcc structure.
 In particular, the model has two nonzero couplings: a nearest neighbour interaction of strength $J_{1} = J/d$ and a second-nearest-neighbour interaction of magnitude $J_{2} = J/(2d)$.
 For this model we identify a dynamical first-order glass transition, signaled by a jump of the Edwards-Anderson order parameter.
 The transition occurs even in absence of quenched disorder: the glass phase is self-induced.

-The class of interactions $J_{ij} = [f(\hat{t}/\sqrt{2d})]_{ij}$ has a special property, which has not been emphasized in Ref.~\cite{lopatin_prb_2002}: it implies that the Fourier transform $J(\bk)$ of the exchange coupling develops a $(d-1)$-dimensional surface of degenerate maxima in momentum space~\cite{balla_prr_2020}.
+The class of interactions $J_{ij} = [f(\hat{t}/\sqrt{2d})]_{ij}$ has a special property, which has not been emphasized in Ref.~\cite{lopatin_prb_2002}: for this special form of interaction, the Fourier transform $J(\bk)$ of the exchange coupling develops a $(d-1)$-dimensional surface of degenerate maxima in momentum space~\cite{balla_prb_2019, balla_prr_2020}.